Explanations » A1 Grammar Explanations » Verbs + to + infinitive and verbs + -ing

 • I hate getting up early.

-• When I was a child I hated going to school.
-(NOT I hated went to school.)
+• When I was a child, I hated going to school. blank

 -ing spelling